 My personal health insurance bill went up 40 percent this year.
 And this week I learned the CEO of the company that issued my policy, United Healthcare, personally received more than $100 million in compensation last year alone.

 Keep in mind, it wasn’t just my health insurance cost that went up that year.
 I’m sure thousands of United Healthcare customers got similar notices.
 Were the increases we endured related to that CEO windfall?
 There’s no way to know, but somebody was certainly paying the bill.

 And now for the vicious cycle I mentioned.

 Tell me again: Who are the job creators?

-There’s a documentary making the rounds that everyone should see called “Inequality for All.”
-In it, political economist Robert Reich illustrates the growing income inequality in this country and the potential ramifications it has on the overall health of our economy and jobs.
+There was a documentary making the rounds a couple of years ago called “Inequality for All.”
+In it, left-leaning economist Robert Reich illustrates the growing income inequality in this country and the potential ramifications it has on the overall health of our economy and jobs.